britts1983/Data-Science-Assessments/Pandas Assessment/Activities.md

-# Please try to answer the question yourself, If you are stuck dont worry!!!  you are always free to take a look at the solution.
+# Please try to answer the question yourself, If you are stuck dont worry!!!  you are always free to take a look at the solutions.

 ## Enjoy !!!!!